yogthos/Selmer/README.md

 `(render "{% safe %}{{foo|upper}}{% endsafe %}" {:foo "<foo>"})` => `<FOO>`

+Note, the escaping of variables can also be controlled through the dynamic binding of `selmer.util/*escape-variables`.

 #### script

 The script tag will generate an HTML script tag and prepend the value of the `servlet-context` key